KStocky/ShaderTestFramework/docs/Tutorial.md

 ## Compile Time Tests

-With HLSL2021, we might find ourselves writing template metafunctions that we want to test.
+With HLSL2021, we might find ourselves writing template meta functions that we want to test.
 Since templates are evaluated at compile time, then it would be a waste to write run-time tests for these functions.
 Instead, we can use `_Static_assert` to write Compile Time Tests.
 The following docs should help to better understand how to write these types of tests:
 1. [Compile Time Tests](./STF/CompileTimeTests.md)
 2. [`_Static_assert`](./TTL/StaticAssert.md)